-Reliable air and sea links mean that you can spend your working day in one of the world’s key financial centres, such as London, Paris or Zurich, and still be home in time to enjoy an evening on the beach in Guernsey.
+Regular, reliable air links mean that you can spend your working day in London and still be home in time to enjoy an evening on the beach in Guernsey.

 Travel by air

-Guernsey has regular flights to major UK destinations, including Gatwick and Heathrow, as well as a number of regional airports and other European destinations.
-Flights from London Gatwick take as little as 45 minutes and the island’s two main operators are Aurigny and flybe.com.
+Guernsey has regular flights to major UK airports.
+Flights from London Gatwick take as little as 30 minutes and the island’s two main operators are Aurigny and flybe.com.

 Travel by sea